RatioPBC/ratio-dbt-project/README.md

 2. Clone this repo
 3. Run `mise install` to install tools like Python, uv and duckdb
 4. Run `mise run test:python` and you should see "Hello from ratio-dbt-project!"
+5. Run `mise run test:dbt` and you should see dbt version information
+6. Run `mise run dbt debug` and you should see "All checks passed!"